 An Inside Look at the Eye

 Interstitial keratitis is rare in the United States.
 Most cases occur in children or adolescents as a complication of congenital syphilis Syphilis in Newborns Syphilis is an infection caused by the bacteria Treponema pallidum.
 It causes serious problems in infants infected before birth.
 Syphilis is caused by bacteria.
-Serious complications may develop... read more .
+Serious complications... read more .
 Other causes of interstitial keratitis include Cogan syndrome Cogan Syndrome Cogan syndrome is a rare autoimmune disease of the eye that can affect the cornea.
 Eye pain, decreased vision, increased sensitivity to bright light, and redness of the eye are common symptoms... read more , Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by Borrelia species, primarily by Borrelia burgdorferi and sometimes by Borrelia mayonii in the United States.
-These spiral-shaped bacteria... read more , Epstein-Barr virus Infectious Mononucleosis Epstein-Barr virus causes a number of diseases, including infectious mononucleosis.
+These... read more , Epstein-Barr virus Infectious Mononucleosis Epstein-Barr virus causes a number of diseases, including infectious mononucleosis.
 The virus is spread through kissing.
-Symptoms vary, but the most common are extreme fatigue, fever, sore throat... read more , acquired syphilis Syphilis Syphilis is a sexually transmitted disease caused by the bacteria Treponema pallidum.
+Symptoms vary, but the most common are extreme fatigue, fever, sore throat... read more , acquired syphilis Syphilis Syphilis is a sexually transmitted infection caused by the bacteria Treponema pallidum.
 Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It begins... read more , herpes simplex Herpes Simplex Virus (HSV) Infections Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
+It... read more , herpes simplex Herpes Simplex Virus (HSV) Infections Herpes simplex virus infection causes recurring episodes of small, painful, fluid-filled blisters on the skin, mouth, lips (cold sores), eyes, or genitals.
 This very contagious viral infection... read more , varicella-zoster virus Shingles Shingles is a painful skin rash caused by a viral infection that results from reactivation of the varicella-zoster virus, the virus that causes chickenpox.
 What causes the virus to reactive... read more , and tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
 It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe air... read more .
+Tuberculosis is spread mainly when people breathe... read more .